 CIOs embrace collaboration in evolving digital world

 Cyberattacks, data breaches and ransomware demands have become almost common in the public sector.
-Hackers intent on hacking into critical government networks have become a huge problem for public officials.
+Cyberattacks on critical government networks have become a huge problem for public officials.
 The stress this creates for chief technology officers (CIOs) is great and because of that, most are very receptive to collaborative efforts with private-sector partners.

 CIOs today must find ways to deal with an historic digital revolution where data is so abundant it must be stored in the cloud.
 Additionally, citizens want online transactions, access to data 24/7, applications for digital devices and online voting.
 Because most public-sector entities have old technology that simply cannot keep pace with private-sector capabilities, the difficulty of having to deal with all of these issues is extreme.